cha2812/Premier-League-Stats/README.md

 # Premier-League-Stats
-Explaining and providing insight into some statistics about the Premier League which is the Top Football league in England, the best football league in Europe.
+Explaining and providing insight into some FIFA game statistics about the Premier League which is the Top Football league in England, the best football league in Europe.

 ## Introduction
 This task of data analysis was done using an Excel spreadsheet.
-In this analysis, Pivot Tables were used to analyze statistics of players in the English Premier League which is the top professional football league in England for the 2022/2023 season.
+In this analysis, Pivot Tables were used to analyze FIFA game statistics of players in the English Premier League which is the top professional football league in England for the 2022/2023 season.
 The data provided was complete and can be seen in the file called **Premier league stats.csv**.

 ## Problem Statement
 To solve and provide solutions to the following problems and questions.